t-w/ADFlib/README.md

 See BUGS.md

 ## Compilation and installation
 See INSTALL file.

 ## Files
 - `AUTHORS` : Contributors
 - `README.md` : The file you are reading
-- `ChangeLog` : updates in subsequent versions
+- `ChangeLog` : Updates in subsequent versions
-- `INSTALL` : compilation, testing and installation information
+- `INSTALL` : Compilation, testing and installation information
-- `TODO` : possible future changes/improvements
+- `TODO` : Possible future changes/improvements
-- `src/` :	main library files
+- `src/` :	Main library files
-- `src/win32/` : WinNT native driver (untested!)
+- `src/win32/` : WinNT native device driver
-- `src/linux/` : Linux native driver (experimental!)
+- `src/linux/` : Linux native device driver
-- `src/generic/` : native files templates ("dummy" device)
+- `src/generic/` : Native device driver template ("dummy" device)
-- `regtests/Boot/` :	Bootblocks that might by used to put on floppy disks
 - `doc/` :	The library developer's documentation, man pages for utilities
 - `doc/FAQ/` : The Amiga Filesystem explained
-- `examples/` : utilities: `unadf`, `adfimgcreate`, `adfformat`, `adfinfo`, `adfbitmap`, `adfsalvage`
+- `examples/` : Utilities: `unadf`, `adfimgcreate`, `adfformat`, `adfinfo`, `adfbitmap`, `adfsalvage`
-- `packaging` : misc. packaging configurations (so far - deb only)
+- `packaging/` : Packaging configurations (so far - deb only)
+- `tests/data/Boot/` : Bootblocks that might by used to put on floppy disks
-- `regtests/` : regression tests
+- `tests/regs` : Regression tests
-- `tests/` : unit tests
+- `tests/unit` : Unit and functional tests
+- `tests/examples` : Tests of command-line utilities

 ## Current status
-Most of the code has certain age (the lib was designed and in large part implemented before the year 2000).
-Some subsystems have improved, but still some remain untouched for a long time and may not have dedicated tests (meaning: are not tested).
+As for version 0.10.0, _most_ of the library functionality is tested (even if not 100%...).

+Main points:
+- The library can be used safely for read-only access.
+- Read-write access should be used more carefully (see below).
+- For volumes with dircache (esp. in write mode!) - consider the library **not tested**.
+- The use of native devices (real hard disks or floppies) on Linux and Windows is tested only briefly (in any case - use them very carefully! read below).

+### Write support
+The file read and write support are relatively well tested (except dir. cache, see below!), but still, writing is a new and potentially harmul feature so **do not experiment on a unique copy of an ADF image with your precious data**.
+Do it on a copy (and report any issues if encountered).

+If you use the ADFlib for writing data, see BUGS file for information about the issues found.
+It is very strongly advised to **USE TO THE LATEST VERSION**, where any issues found are fixed.

+(See also TODO and BUGS).

 ### Native devices
-The library is mostly tested with ADF disk (ie. floppy) images, not with any native/real disk devices.
+The library is mostly tested with ADF disk (ie. floppy) images, only briefly with native/real disk devices.
 Since version 0.9.0, the native devices are not enabled by default, so it is now more safe to keep them compiled.
 However, if they are not needed at all, the library still can be build without them (with the `generic` (dummy) native device instead, see INSTALL for details).

-Enabling and using the devices remember that **a native device can be any physical storage device on your system(!)**.
-Please _know what you are doing_ (eg. do not open your `C:\` on windows or `/dev/sda` on Linux and call a function for creating an Amiga filesystem on it... unless you really want to reinstall your system and restore your data from a backup...).
+Enabling and using native devices remember that **a native device can be any physical storage device on your system(!)**.
+Please _know what you are doing_ (eg. do not open your `C:\` on Windows or `/dev/sda` on Linux and call a function for creating an Amiga filesystem on it... unless you really want to reinstall your system and restore your data from a backup...).